tradle/cloudpal/README.md

 ## Your Network
-Cloud PC connects all your devices onto a secure virtual network.
+- Cloud PC connects all your devices onto a secure virtual network.
+It is an encrypted network that looks and works like a local network, but it's actually distributed, so devices can be at different locations or on different cell or WiFi networks.

-Allow the outbound Internet from CloudPC and it becomes a **Personal VPN**.
+- Allow the outbound Internet from CloudPC and it becomes a **Personal VPN**.

 ### Advantages of Personal over traditional VPN
 Traditional VPN offers protection of connecting you to the Internet securely.
 Personal VPN does that beter and paves the road for Cloud apps, which VPNs do not offer today.